muvox-io/euphonium/docs/plugins/scripting-language.md

 # Scripting language API

 Euphonium contains a berry-lang scripting language that can be used to tweak the system for your needs.
-The following page documents the internal API.
+The following page documents the internal API used in all scripts.
+Feel free to check `euphonium/scripts` to see how this is used internally.

 ## `globals`

 Global utilities

+### Commands

 | Command    | Signature                                                                                 | Supported platforms |
 |:-----------|-------------------------------------------------------------------------------------------|---------------------|